Caiyq2019/NN-MAG/README.md

 #### Quick Trial

-To swiftly simulate the MH curve of a magnetic thin film material, such as a material shaped as a triangle with two layers of thickness, having magnetic properties specified by `{ --Ms 1000, --Ax 0.5e-6, --Ku 0.0 }`, execute the following script:
+To expediently initiate the simulation of the MH curve for magnetic thin film materials, such as a material configured into a triangular shape with a dual-layer thickness, characterized by magnetic properties delineated by `{ --Ms 1000, --Ax 0.5e-6, --Ku 0.0 }`, please execute the following script:

 ```bash
 ./egs/demo/MH/runMH.sh
 ```

-This script will furnish a comparative analysis of the results obtained via FFT and Unet simulations.
+This script facilitates a comparative analysis of outcomes derived from FFT-based and Unet-based micromagnetic simulation frameworks.

-#### Replication of Published Results
+### Replication of Published Results

-For replicating the MH experimental results presented in the manuscript, refer to the script below:
+To replicate the MH experimental results detailed in the manuscript, please use the following script:

 ```bash
 ./egs/NMI/MH_evaluate/runMH.sh
 ```

-This script allows for the adjustment of the film's dimension through the `--width` parameter.
-It is configured with 18 distinct sets of magnetic property parameters:
+This script facilitates the adjustment of the film's dimensions via the `--width` parameter and is configured to test 18 unique combinations of magnetic property parameters:

-- `--Ms`: {1200, 1000, 800, 600, 400}
+- `--Ms` for saturation magnetization, with values: {1200, 1000, 800, 600, 400} (in arbitrary units),
-- `--Ku`: {1e5, 2e5, 3e5, 4e5}
+- `--Ku` for uniaxial anisotropy constant, with values: {1e5, 2e5, 3e5, 4e5} (in arbitrary units),
-- `--Ax`: {0.7e-6, 0.6e-6, 0.4e-6, 0.3e-6}
+- `--Ax` for exchange stiffness constant, with values: {0.7e-6, 0.6e-6, 0.4e-6, 0.3e-6} (in meters).

-The `--mask` parameter is designated for determining the shape of the film, inclusive of:
+The `--mask` parameter specifies the shape of the magnetic film, which can include:

-- Triangular films
+- Triangular films,
-- Films with a central hole
+- Films with a central hole,
-- Random polygonal films
+- Films of random polygonal shapes.

 #### Sample Result Images